TimosPal/Entity-Resolution/README.md

-Contributors:

-1) Palaiologos Timotheos AM: 1115201700112

-2) Desipris Georgios AM: 1115201700030

-INFORMATION:

-How to compile:
-    make (compile)
+###Concept :
+We read various json files , we add them to a custom data structure called CliqueGroup , by reading a csv file we update said structure by merging cliques of similar items together.
+Eg : if a == b and b == c then a == c.

+###How to compile / Makefile usage :
+If run through make , the arguments used are defined in the main's Makefile located in programs/main

+    make (compiles everything , can be run from programs/main afterwards) make run (run all the tests and the programs) make run-programs (run only the programs)
+    make run-tests (run only the tests)
-    make run (compile and run all the tests, arguments are in programs folder Makefile) make valgrind (same but with valgrind)
-    make clean (delete everything made by the Makefiles)
+    make valgrind (run all the tests and the programs with valgrind) make valgrind-tests (run only the tests with valgrind) make valgrind-programs (run only the programs with valgrind) make clean (delete everything made by the Makefiles)

-Argument flags:
+###Argument flags :
-    -f filename (the folder which contains the e-commerce sites folders) -b number (size of HashTable array)
+    -f : the folder which contains the folders with the jsons files.
-    -w datasetWPath (path to the datasetW.csv)

-DATA STRUCTURES USED:
+    -b : size of HashTable array used in cliqueGroup -w : path to the datasetW csv file

+###Data structured used :

-List: Simple generic double linked List used.
-We need a double linked list to have O(1) removal of Nodes.
+-   List: Generic double linked List.
+We need a double linked list to have O(1) removal of Nodes inside cliqueGroup.

-HashTable: Generic HashTable using an array of lists (each list representing the entire bucket).
+-   HashTable: Generic HashTable using an array of lists (each list representing the entire bucket).
 Each list contains KeyValue pairs.

-CliqueGroup: Custom Structure containing a HashTable and a List of Lists(which contains all the cliques).
-Used to Add items in cliques(first step, e.g when reading all the jsons) and updating the cliques(e.g when reading the csv).
+-   CliqueGroup: Custom Structure containing a HashTable and a List of Lists (which contains all the cliques).
+Used to Add items in cliques (e.g when reading all the jsons) and updating the cliques (e.g when reading the csv file).

-The list is needed in order to have a list of all the cliques, so we can traverse the items(and cliques) in order, something that can't be done using a hashtable structure.
+    The internal list is needed in order to have a list of all the cliques, so we can traverse the items (and cliques) in order.

-This structure uses ItemCliquePairs(both in the hashtable and the list), a struct which has a clique(list) pointer and an item pointer.
+    This structure uses ItemCliquePairs (both in the hashtable and the list), a struct which has a clique(list) pointer and an item pointer.

-Using this structure, we can find an item in O(1) and the clique it belongs to(since it is included in the ItemCliquePair).
-So, finding if 2 items belong to the same clique is O(1) and doing anything to every item would be O(N) using the List of cliques(something which is hard with only a hachtable).
+    We can find an item in O(1) complexity through the hashtable and the clique it belongs to (since it is included in the ItemCliquePair).
+Finding if two items belong to the same clique is also O(1) by comparing the clique addresses.

     Clique Merging is essentially a List Merge but the pointers of the ItemCliquePairs are all updated so it is done in O(N).

-UNIT TESTING LIBRARY acutest.h USED.
+###External libraries :
+- acutest.h , used for unit testing

+###Contributors :
+- Palaiologos Timotheos AM: 1115201700112
+- Desipris Georgios AM: 1115201700030